The Borrible Trilogy: The world of the Borribles

 The trilogy is set in London.
 Borribles are runaway children, who eventually become "Borribled", when they wake up and find their ears have become pointed.
 Visually very similar to the mischievous elves and pixies of English folklore, Borribles wear woollen hats pulled low over their ears to avoid being easily identified by the police "Woollies".
 The Woollies believe that the Borribles are a threat to the social order and will clip the ears of any Borrible in their custody.
 If their ears are not cut, Borribles will maintain the appearance of a child forever and cease to physically age.
 Being caught by the police is a prospect worse than death for Borribles, as it will signify the end of their lifestyle and they will become boring adults.

 Borribles are skinny, scruffy, and tough; at least at first, they appear to have nothing to do with money and steal what they need to survive.
 They generally live in abandoned houses, though they will live wherever they can, existing on the edge of the adult world.
-Borribles aren't given their names at the instance they become Borribles; they earn them later through an adventure of some sort.
+Borribles aren't given their names at the instant they become Borribles; they earn them later through an adventure of some sort.

 They have many sayings and practices, such as: "Fruit of the barrow is enough for a Borrible"; "Never stand behind a door when someone is coming through the other side"; "It is sad to pass through life without one good adventure"; and "It is better to die young than to be caught."
 How long Borribles can live is never made entirely clear.
 One character in The Borribles speaks of being Borribled in the time of "the old queen", but does not clarify if that means Queen Victoria.